 Some may find in the literature the idea of overcorrection, which is an aversive experience distinct from positive practice, even though the terms are often lumped in one pile.
 I leave out overcorrection, because we have already covered aversives.

 The other word in the lump, satiation, requires the person to do the mistake repeatedly.
 To force someone to walk around that endless knot, to make them practice an unfortunate, habitual mistake over and over, violates my values and general ethical principles.
 Here are examples of satiation:

 - Have a hitting child hit a punching bag as a consequence for hitting others.

 - Have a spitting child spit over and over into the toilet for spitting outside.

 - Have a biting child bite a teething ring over and over for biting others.

-This is negative practice, coercion practice for the adult, and obedience practice for the child.
-Positive Practice offers a new way to behave, so a person will be more likely to choose it at the appropriate time.
+This is negative practice.
+It is negative practice in coercion for the adult and negative practice in obedience for the person.
+Positive Practice offers a new way to behave, so a person will be more likely to choose it at the appropriate time and choose it freely.
 How could negative practice ever do that?

 There.
 We’ve now visited them all.
 Six kinds of alternative consequences to substitute for what has been happening after a mistake.